 Plants practice frugality.
 Cactus species, which thrive in arid parts of the world, have anatomical and morphological adaptations that allow them to conserve the limited amount of water they get from a harsh environment.
 Instead of having expanded leaves, cacti have evolved leaf spines that function not only to ward off potential consumers, but more importantly to avoid excessive water loss.
 Since the spines have much less surface area, evaporation is reduced.
 Cacti also have succulent stems that can store water.
 To compensate for the lack of proper photosynthesizing leaves, the stems contain the chlorophyll that allows plants to proceed with food making.
 This is why cacti stems seem juicy and green.

-Some parts of the world do not just deal with heat, but wildfire.
+Some parts of the world do not just deal with heat but also wildfire.
 Plants in these areas, such as the grass tree, a relative of lilies, are prepared for this catastrophe.
 They have leaves so flammable that the entire foliage is consumed within seconds of being exposed to fire.
 However, some have protective stems or underground structures that remain intact and relatively cool that when the fire dies down, the plant regenerates.
 Ashes, not from the plant but from surrounding burnt species, contain nutrients essential for growth.
 These will be used for a new cycle of life in the area.
 It’s an incredible example of preparing for and overcoming a serious environmental challenge—like a phoenix rising from the ashes.

 Some plants are not only ready for fire, but require it to continue with their life cycles.
 Eucalyptus regnans, known as mountain ash, are a massive species that grow in parts of Southern Australia that produce fruits that await intense heat in the forest before they crack open to release seeds.
 Once a fire starts burning, the fruits burst open.
 The fire continues to rage on, spurred by oils that trees produce.
 According to studies, this species lives like this to cycle nutrients in that ecosystem.
 Burning down the minerals they have accumulated in their body allows for the recapture and subsequent use of future generations of mountain ashes, a true illustration of sustainability in nature.